l31g/coral/docs/final/markdown.md

 ### Getting Started With CORaL ###

+Before you can begin writing programs in CORaL, you need to first ensure that you have the CORaL compiler installed on your local machine.
+After you unzip the CORaL package, you can use the following commands to compile and install the source.

+	make all
+	make install
+	make backend

+The first command will compile all the source, and the second will compile the source, install dependencies, and install coralc into /usr/local/bin so that you are able to run the coral compiler from the command line.
+THe last command will install the Python backend and dependencies that are required to run the CORaL executable file.

+And now, let's start writing CORaL.
 As per tradition, the first program we present you with is the timeless “Hello, world.”
 Once you see these two words appear on your console, you’ve taken the first step towards unleashing the power of the CORaL language.
 Let this short program be your stepping stone to much greater things.
 The CORaL program to print “Hello, world” is shown below:

 	void main()
 	{
 		printf("Hello, world\n");
 	}

 Now that we’ve written it, it’s time to compile and run it.
 CORaL programs are typically saved in files with the extension “.cl” and compiled with the command

 	coralc hello.cl